manivipul7/Orbital-Mechanics-for-Engineering-Students-Solution/README.md

 # Orbital Mechanics for Engineering Students

 This repository contains Python and implementations of orbital mechanics and astrodynamics tools.
 It provides a comprehensive set of functions for simulating orbital motion, performing numerical methods, analyzing spacecraft trajectories, and modeling celestial mechanics.
-The repository is based on foundational principles and extends concepts found in *Orbital Mechanics for Engineering Students* by Howard D. Curtis.
+The repository is based on foundational principles and extends concepts found in the book *Orbital Mechanics for Engineering Students* by Howard D. Curtis.

 ## Table of Contents
 - [Overview](#overview)